socialdatalab-cosmos/cosmos-lessons/_episodes/07-adding_RSS_feeds.md

 <https://www.digitaltrends.com/computing/what-is-an-rss-feed/>

 Once COSMOS is launched in your browser, click the plus button on the top left corner.
-There are options `Import Data`, `Import RSS Feed`, `Start Twitter Collection`, and `Import Classifier`.
+There are options `Import Data`, `Import RSS Feed` and `Start Twitter Collection`.
 We will import pre-existing data on COSMOS:

 1. Click `Import RSS Feed` and the popup window appears on the page.
 ![Imported Data](../fig/RSS-feed.png){:height="200px" width="500px"}